raw-labs/compose-deployment/README.md

 This directory is mapped to the docker container running the driver.

-## Configuration

-The configuration is in the `conf/` subdirectory, organized by RAW process (frontend, creds, executor, storage).
-The configuration of the driver is a special case, because the driver is launched at runtime by the RAW Executor.
-The Java options used to launch the driver are set in `conf/raw-executor/driver-java-options`.

 ## Settings

 All the settings have default values, but you can change them by either exporting in your shell the setting with its value, or creating `settings.local.sh` in the same folder as `settings.sh`: